Trinity News: Awards

-Trinity News has won over 60 awards, all of which came in the last 20 years following the establishment of student media awards in Ireland.
+Trinity News has won over 40 awards, all of which came in the last 20 years following the establishment of student media awards in Ireland.
 Most notably, the newspaper has been awarded Newspaper of the Year seven times, Editor of the Year five times, and Layout and Design six times at the Irish Student Media Awards.

 Trinity News journalists have also won individual prizes at the Irish Student Media Awards in recent years, including Journalist of the Year, Sports Writer, Best Social and Political Features Writer, Web Designer of the Year, Science Education Correspondent of the Year and Photographer of the Year.

 The newspaper has also received accolades from other sources, such as the USI Awards and The Guardian Student Media Awards.

 Notable alumni

-Trinity News journalists have written for national publications such as The Irish Times, The Guardian, BBC, Dublin Inquirer, Jacobin Magazine, RTÉ, the Irish Independent, the UK Independent, the Financial Times, The Sunday Business Post, Buzzfeed, The Phoenix, Newstalk, Storyful and TheJournal.ie.
+Trinity News journalists have written for national publications such as The Irish Times, The Guardian, BBC, Dublin Inquirer, Jacobin Magazine, RTÉ, the Irish Independent, the UK Independent, the Financial Times, The Sunday Business Post, The New Arab, BuzzFeed, The Phoenix, Newstalk, Storyful and TheJournal.ie.

 Some of Trinity Newss most recent notable alumni include the following: